Archive

 By Herman Santa

+The members of the Spanish American Club, Inc. held a “Garage Sale” on Friday and Saturday, October 12 and 13, to raise funds for the scholarship.
 The members donate articles from furniture home theatre, games, glassware, pictures to clothing.
 Thanks to the board of directors who helped to make the event a success.
 The Garage sale resulted in substantial funds being generated for the scholarship.

-Dominoes Tournament 2018
+Dominoes 2018 (Tournament)

 October 7, 2018 Leave a comment